Jaime-alv/web_check/README.md

 Once everything is installed, launch the script with web_check/main.py.
 There are four tabs.

 ![home](image/doc/home.png?raw=true)
-- 'Home': it's the main tab.
+- **Home**: it's the main tab.
 From here you can launch checker.py with the button _Run!_.
 Checker.py it's in charge of all the logic.
 It will access your stored url and compare it with the actual website.
-- 'Add url': From this tab, you can add a new url for checking, and its unique css selector.
+- **Add url**: From this tab, you can add a new url for checking, and its unique css selector.

   **Important:** url have to start with _http://_ or _https://_.
 Hit _Submit new url_ and the script will make all necessary checks.

   There is a second option, _Import file_.
   Import file will let you select a .txt file with several urls, and all of them will be stored.

   The txt file needs to follow the structure: url(white space)css selector.
 One url per line.